PmagPy/PmagPy-docs/_sources/intro.md

 Live notebooks 🚀
 ^^^

-Launch PmagPy notebooks on the Earthref JupyterHub.
+Launch PmagPy notebooks on the Earthref JupyterHub
 :::

 :::{grid-item-card}